Argersinger Dissertation Award

 Any KU doctoral student who meets all of the following criteria is eligible to be nominated.

-- Is enrolled in a Lawrence/Edwards-based doctoral degree plan;
+- Is currently enrolled in/graduated from a Lawrence/Edwards-based doctoral degree plan;

-- Must have graduated in summer 2019, fall 2019, or be on track to complete all requirements for the doctoral degree, including defense and submission of the final dissertation by the posted spring 2020 graduate deadline on May 15, 2020 (students can verify other graduatation requirements and deadlines with departments and in the KU academic calendar).
+- Must have graduated in summer 2021, fall 2021, or be on track to complete all requirements for the doctoral degree, including defense and submission of the final dissertation by the posted spring 2022 graduation deadline (students can verify graduation requirements and deadlines with departments and in the KU academic calendar).

 NOMINATION & SELECTION PROCESS

-Each department with a Lawrence- or Edwards-based doctoral program is invited to submit one (1) nomination, indicating in which of the following categories the dissertation should be considered.
-One winner will be selected in each category.
+Each department with a Lawrence- or Edwards-based doctoral program is invited to submit one (1) nomination.
+As part of the nomination process, the department must indicate in which of the following categories the dissertation should be considered.

 - Social Science, Education, Humanities, and the Arts